 - 1. Daisy chained extension cords from power strips - 2.
 Using a 2-prong extension cords instead of a 3 prong extension cords - 3.
 Soldiers trying to splice/repair two electrical cords together with duct tape - 4.
-Soldiers cutting open a household extension cord and wiring it in to a generator - 5.
-Soldiers using heaters and fans that draw too much power from the generator being used
+Soldiers cutting open a household extension cord and wiring it in to a generator

+5. Soldiers using heaters and fans that draw too much power from the generator being used

+It is very important that every leader and Soldier is aware of the destructive power of electricity.
+Each accident or incident we can prevent will save lives and increase our combat power!
-Produced by the 91st Training Division,

-300th MPAD, and 203rd PAD

-Maj.
-Perry Jarmon

-Sfc.
-Jason Hudson

-Staff Sgt.
-Robert Van Tuinen

-Sgt.
-Lisa Rodriguez-Presley
+Produced by the 91st Training Division, 300th MPAD, and 203rd PAD Maj.
+Perry Jarmon Sfc.
+Jason Hudson Staff Sgt.
+Robert Van Tuinen Sgt.
+Lisa Rodriguez-Presley Sgt.

-Sgt.
 Daniel Haun